Izzimach/react-three-legacy/README.md

 You can build two version of the library:
 * The default with global libraries (`React`,`THREE`, and `ReactTHREE`) exposed, for easy inclusion using a `<script>` tag.
-* The `dist` version which is basically a commonjs module which you can `require` from.
+* The `dist` version which is basically a commonjs module that you can `require` from.

 Checkout the git repository.
 You will need node and npm.